enonic/app-rss/README.md

 ## Disclaimer

 App is still in *BETA*!
-It's not fully done yet.
 It works, but some much needed features are needed, as well as increased usability, more testing, and minor issues needs fixing.
-Run in production at your own risk.
+Use it in production at your own risk.

 ## Known issues